Frequently Asked Questions

 How can I become a volunteer at Bridle Up Hope?

-We would love to have you help out at the barn!
-In order to be a volunteer at Bridle Up Hope, you must first be accepted into the program.
+If you are between the ages 12-25, in order to be a volunteer at Bridle Up Hope, you must first be accepted into the Girl’s Signature Program.
 Once in the program, you commit to volunteering at the barn one hour per week.
 There is always something to be done at the barn, so feel free to volunteer as much as you would like during the scheduled volunteer hours.
-After you graduate from the program, we would love to have you stay involved in volunteering opportunities at the barn.
+After you graduate from the program, you can earn a free riding lesson for every ten hours of volunteer work.
+We love to have our program graduates stay involved at Bridle Up Hope for a long time.

 Where do the programs take place?